1 Introduction to Metawidget

 }

 Run the code again.
-It does not yield the correct result - the gender enum appears correctly as a JComboBox but all the other fields have disappeared!
+It does not yield the correct result - the properties appear in the correct order, but the JSpinner and JCheckBox are now JTextFields!
 What happened?

 Metawidget Inspectors are very targeted in what they inspect.
-Java5Inspector looks for Java 5 language features - such as enums - but it does not look for anything else - such as JavaBean properties.
-Before we explicitly specified a Java5Inspector, Metawidget had been implictly using two Inspectors for us, called PropertyTypeInspector and MetawidgetAnnotationInspector.
+XmlInspector looks for metadata from XML files - but it does not look for anything else, such as JavaBean property types.
+Before we explicitly specified an XmlInspector, Metawidget had been implictly using two Inspectors for us, called PropertyTypeInspector and MetawidgetAnnotationInspector.

 1.1.6 Combining Multiple Inspection Results

-What we need is to combine the results of PropertyTypeInspector, MetawidgetAnnotationInspector and Java5Inspector before returning them to SwingMetawidget.
+What we need is to combine the results of PropertyTypeInspector, MetawidgetAnnotationInspector and XmlInspector before returning them to SwingMetawidget.
 We do this using CompositeInspector:

 package com.myapp;